 No name is perfect.
 It often comes down to how well you market it.
 Names, like logos, become better after you’ve invested time and money into building a cohesive brand message.

 For example, Apple is a company that makes computers, notebooks, and phones, as well as other gadgets.
 It is a worldwide famous brand and most people on the planet would connect the fruit to the device manufacturer.

 This “perfect name” took time to develop into a multi-billion-dollar business, and its marketing team had to be creative with messaging and design to build the brand into what it is today.

 7. Using A Name You’re Not Personally Happy With

-If the name doesn’t feel good to you, then it probably isn’t the one you should use.
-You’re the business owner and the name will represent you and vice versa.
-It’s a really hard thing to do if you (personally) are not happy with the name or don’t feel any connection to it.
+If the name doesn’t feel good to you, it probably isn’t what you should use.
+You’re the business owner; the name will represent you and vice versa.
+It’s hard to do if you (personally) are not happy with the name or don’t feel any connection to it.

-Give yourself some time, sleep on it and then see what you can do to make it better.
+Give yourself some time, sleep on it, and then see how to improve it.
 Say it aloud several times and use it in full sentences with your products.
-That way, you will really get the feel of how it sounds to your customers and what precisely makes you unhappy with it.
-And it’s totally normal to instantly love it and then hate it two weeks later.
+That way, you will understand how it sounds to your customers and what makes you unhappy with it.
+And it’s normal to love it and then hate it two weeks later instantly.
 Give it time, but remember there’s no such thing as perfect.

-Naming a business is a demanding task and while some may come up with one quickly, others may struggle.
-Before you set out on your creative journey, be wary of these 7 deadly naming sins, because the wrong name could set your new business up for a hellish start and a fiery end.
+Naming a business is a demanding task; while some may come up with one quickly, others may struggle.
+Before you embark on your creative journey, be wary of these seven deadly naming sins because the wrong name could set your new business up for a hellish start and a fiery end.

 Editor’s Note: This article is part of the blog series Start Your Business brought to you by the marketing team at Unitel, the virtual phone system priced and designed for startups and small business owners.